 What does your list of answers to the questions look like?
 Let's start out with answering the first two together:

-- I'm traveling solo, with one person, or a pet and want to be comfortable on long trips; I want to explore far off the beaten path for more than just a couple days.
+I'm traveling solo, with one person, or a pet and want to be comfortable on long trips; I want to explore far off the beaten path for more than just a couple days.
 This is the "mainstream overlander".
 The most enjoyable and successful way to travel with this parameter is in a group of vehicles.
-If this describes you, an upgraded off road capable mid sized SUV is your best bet as far as comfort, capability, and capacity are concerned.
+If this describes you, an upgraded off road capable mid sized SUV or 4-door mid-sized pickup is your best bet as far as comfort, capability, and capacity are concerned.
 You can take enough camp gear to be comfortable, even mount a rooftop tent, and explore for a week or two unsupported with friends in the backcountry.
-There are a dearth of good SUVs out there to fit the bill whether you want to build, buy, or both.
-Another option that might work for you in this category if you really want to explore technical trails is to drive a short wheelbase/two door 4x4 and utilize an overland trailer
+There are a dearth of good SUVs and some pickups out there to fit the bill whether you want to build, buy, or both.
+Another option that might work for you in this category if you really want to explore technical trails is to drive a short wheelbase/two door 4x4 and utilize an overland trailer.

 OK, so what about the last two questions?
 It was mentioned how they are intertwined.
 If you are a mechanically skilled person, or you have deep pockets, your choices for an overland vehicle increase tremendously.
 If you are the mechanical person, you can ease up on the vehicle budget by saving money doing the work yourself.
 This also gives you freedom in going for some older, higher mileage, and possibly classic 4x4s to use as your overland platform.
 A fat budget can do the same, but keep in mind that custom work and restoration projects add up 3 times as fast as you can imagine.
 This is the difference between buying an old Jeep Wrangler or a mint condition prepared Land Rover Defender.